“21st Century Policing Community and Cultural Competency”

 - Leading confidently across race, gender and culture

-Participants from all law enforcement agencies and departments of all sizes will find this program valuable.
+Participants from all law enforcement agencies and departments of all sizes will find this program valuable and necessary.

 BEING HOSTED BY LAW ENFORCEMENT AGENCIES IN THESE AREAS: